monsterlane/blindgl/README.md

 Work in progress HTML5 game engine written in pure JavaScript.

-All assets are temporary for testing.
+All assets are temporary for testing and are not intended for the final version of the game.

----
+--

 (The MIT License) Copyright (c) 2013 Jonathan Down